umbur/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What are the required parts of class components?
+A: contructor, super and state

 - [ ] Name at least three lifecycle methods?
+A:  render(); componentDidMount(); componentDidUpdate()

 - [ ] Why are forms used so often in web applications and software?

+A: Forms are used to organize and submit data from the user's browser to a backend server in a convenient way.

 - [ ] What advantages are there by using a forms library like Formik?
+A: Form libraries like Formik provide convenient methods and functionality that default web browser forms don't provide (ex: input validation and reactive error reporting).

 - [ ] Why do we write tests for our apps?
+A: We can make changes to the code without worrying if something is broken (as long as the tests pass).
+Tests provide documentation for what your code is actually meant to do.

 ## Project Set Up